 This will be the first time that the weight of expectation rests on the young Irish shoulders with, in fairness, the Ulster lads taking a fair bit of the weight, but we’re now three games into the tournament and I’d be very, very disappointed if Ireland didn’t have too much in the tank for the Scots.

-Ireland (1-15) James Tracy, Niall Annett (C), Tadhg Furlong, Michael Kearney, Iain Henderson, Eoin McKeon, Dominic Gallagher, Jordi Murphy, Kieran Marmion, Paddy Jackson, Andrew Boyle, Luke Marshall, Brendan Macken, Andrew Conway, Tiernan O’Halloran.
+Ireland: (1-15) James Tracy, Niall Annett (C), Tadhg Furlong, Michael Kearney, Iain Henderson, Eoin McKeon, Dominic Gallagher, Jordi Murphy, Kieran Marmion, Patrick Jackson, Andrew Boyle, Luke Marshall, Brendan Macken, Andrew Conway, Tiernan O’Halloran.
 (16-22) David Doyle, Conor Carey, Daniel Qualter, Shane Buckley, Peter Du Toit, James McKinney, Craig Gilroy.

 Scotland: (1-15) Alex Allan, David Cherry, Colin Phillips, Mitch Todd, Robert McAlpine, Mitch Eadie, Hamish Watson, James Tyas, Sean Kennedy, Duncan Weir (C), Kerr Gossman, Danny Gilmour, Mark Bennett, Sam Atkin, Glenn Bryce.
 (16-22) Richard Ferguson, George Hunter, Robin Hislop, Jamie Swanson, Jamie Stevenson, Stuart Edwards, Alex Spence.